Justice of the peace: Issuing Officer

-Prior to 2012 all JPs were able to issue search and arrest warrants, but with the passage of the NZ Act of Parliament "Search and Surveillance Act 2012", this power was spun off to the separate position of Issuing Officer.
+Prior to 2012, all JPs were able to issue search and arrest warrants, but with the passage of the NZ Act of Parliament "Search and Surveillance Act 2012", this power was spun off to the separate position of Issuing Officer.

-Under the law, an Issuing Officer does not have to be a Justice of the Peace - Holders of some positions within the judicial system (e.g. Registrar or Deputy Registrar of a court) are Issuing Officers automatically under the law while serving in those roles, and cease to be so when they are not.
+Under the law, an Issuing Officer does not have to be a Justice of the Peace - Holders of some positions within the judicial system (e.g. Registrar or Deputy Registrar of a court) are Issuing Officers ex officio for the duration of their time in those roles.

 For a JP or JJP to exercise this power after 2012, they must apply to become an Issuing Officer separately.
 The application process involves a further training course and exam, followed by a vetting and approval process by the Attorney-General.
-Appointment as an Issuing Officer is for a maximum of 3 years, and may be renewed for a further 3 years at expiry as needed.
+Appointment as an Issuing Officer is for a maximum of three years, and may be renewed for a further three years at expiry as needed.

+On 1 October 2025, new amendements came into force as part of amendments to the "Mutual Assistance in Criminal Matters Act 1992", in support of New Zealand's accession to the Budapest Convention on Cybercrime.
+These amendments mean that some powers to issue search warrants and production orders arising from criminal matters in other countries that were previously available to Issuing Officers, are instead now reserved only to High Court Judges.